"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

 We keep having these magical weekends.

 And then we went to Reid's.
 Or I should say, and then we went back to the 1950's.
 Wow.
-We discovered Reid's Drive-In (see above photo) and how have we missed this place all these 17 of our New York years?
+How have we missed this place all these 17 of our New York years?
 I mean, they have $1 hamburgers, $1.25 hot dogs, $1.10 French fries and shakes are $2.00 or less and an indoor dining room with retro Reid's photos and with a big window overlooking the woods and outdoor tables.
 The building is from 1946 and is in a country-ish setting and well, it's our new place.
-Not that we need to be going there all the time, but hey, it's perfect for our yard sale weekends and is even open year-around, unlike Sullivan's and The Silo, two of our other time travel places.
+Not that we need to visit there all the time, but hey, it's perfect for our yard sale weekends.

-And it's yet one more retro destination which zooms us back in Time.
+It's yet one more retro destination which zooms us back in Time.
 And you know?
-We've discovered lots of those here in Western New York, but the hilarious thing is that, according to newspaper journalists and magazine writers and bloggers (and others) these old vintage drive-ins with food at cheap prices Do.
+We've discovered lots of those here in Western New York, but the hilarious thing is that, according to newspaper journalists, magazine writers and old friends these old vintage drive-ins with food at cheap prices Do.
 Not.
 Exist.
-They were from a long ago bygone time.
-They're gone forever from 2010 just like women who wear aprons and happily live as homemakers and families like June Cleaver's and farmers with white farmhouses with barns and stone fences.
+They're gone forever just like women who wear aprons and happily live as homemakers and families like June Cleaver's and farmers with white farmhouses with barns and stone fences.

 Never give-up looking for what makes your world a better place.

 "You can't believe everything you read." ... copied